RUNNER INFORMATION

 Garfield Park

-**Bib pick-up for the West Side Wellness Walk will take place in Garfield Park and is different than Packet Pick-up for the Bank of America Chicago 13.1.
+Bib pick-up for the West Side Wellness Fest will take place in Garfield Park and is different than Packet Pick-up for the Bank of America Chicago 13.1.

 Sunday, June 7, 2026